 This week, like generations of kings’ wives before her, Kate breathed a sigh of relief.
 She had birthed the all-important male heir.
-Now, I know they don’t do beheadings anymore, and I know first-born girls can supposedly “rule” now (whatever the hell that really means anymore), but there must have been a few extra congratulatory pats on the back when that boy finally popped out.
+Now, I know they don’t do beheadings anymore, and I know first-born girls can supposedly “rule” now (whatever the hell that really means in this century), but there must have been a few extra congratulatory pats on the back when that boy finally popped out.

-It was in about the eighth hour of induced contractions that I looked at my husband and was like, “It’s time!!!!”
+It was in about the eighth hour of induced contractions that I looked at my husband and hissed gutturally, “It’s time!!!!”

 “The baby is coming?
 I’ll get a doctor,” my husband stated calmly.